opensearch-project/project-website/_posts/2023-04-10-opensource-perf.markdown

 ---
 layout: post
-title:  "Collaborating to Improve Open Source Performance: A Case Study"
+title:  "Improving JSON parsing performance in opensearch-java"
 authors:
-  - dblock
+  - wbeckler
   - chibenwa
 date:   2023-04-10
 categories:
   - technical-post
 meta_keywords: OpenSearch, Apache James, Flame graph, Performance, Driver
-meta_description: Learn how key contributors of APache James found out and fixed major performance problems in OpenSearch Java driver.
+meta_description: Learn how contributors of Apache James found out and fixed major performance problems in OpenSearch Java driver JSON parsing.
 ---

 As an open source enthusiast, I believe in the power of collaboration to make open source projects faster and more efficient.
 In this blog post, I will share how my team at [LINAGORA](https://linagora.com), contributing to the Apache James project, identified and addressed a performance issue in OpenSearch using benchmark tools and flamegraphs, and collaborated with the OpenSearch community to make the project better.